KineticLensman/KineticLensman.github.io/_posts/2018-08-12-barbecue-part1.md

 * Put a single flat layer of coals onto the charcoal grate, shaped into a rough circle
 * Place four of five firelighter cubes near the centre, and light them using the lighter
 * Working quickly, make a crude pyramid of coals over the cubes, using tongs to reposition the ones that fall off
-* Leave it for 15 minutes, so that the outer coals are mainly unburnt, but there is a good red glow in the middle
+* Leave it for 15 minutes before anything, so that the outer coals are mainly unburnt, but there is a good red glow in the middle
 * Poke the pyramid a bit and rebuild it, using tongs, to gradually move the unburnt coals closer to the centre
 * Repeat the process a couple of times over the next 10 to 20 minutes.
 It's ready to cook when most of the coals are covered in white ash, and there are no real flames visible

-The barbeque will generate quite a lot of smoke in the first few minutes just after ignition but this should all have cleared well before you start cooking.
+The barbeque will generate quite a lot of smoke just after ignition but this should clear well before you start cooking.

 Alternatively, use a starter chimney: put a layer of coal and lighter cubes on the chimney base, light it, and then fill the chimney to its brim with coals.
 When the coals are ready, tip them onto the charcoal grate.
 Chimneys are faster and you don't need to fuss over them.
 However, you are limited by the size of the chimney: a small one can't make sufficient coals for a large barbeque in a single batch.